-In social care, the labelling of an old person as frail in the domiciliary context, which instigates intervention from community nursing teams and possibly thereafter referral to institutional care results from the fact that ‘someone conceives there to be a lived problem with a very old person’ (Kaufman, 1994: 50; original emphasis), by which Kaufman indicates that the descriptive element has not been replaced but subsumed into the professional judgement.
+In social care, the labelling of an old person as frail in the domiciliary context, which instigates intervention from community nursing teams and possibly thereafter referral to institutional care, results from the fact that ‘someone conceives there to be a lived problem with a very old person’ (Kaufman, 1994: 50; original emphasis), by which Kaufman indicates that the descriptive element has not been replaced but subsumed into the professional judgement.
 For example, one recent ethnographic study of community nursing involvement with frail old people (Skilbeck, 2014) found that a combination of age and physical appearance was used as a marker for classification, where patients were initially described to the researcher as ‘a little, wrinkly old lady’ or a ‘tearful’ and ‘anxious’ lady, with attention also placed on age combined with extreme thinness.
-Although later functional and social explanations were added the classification retained the imprint of something impressionistic based upon recognition of the abject Other, the Hag.
-It is easy to see the abject body, in all its marginalization, defined by decline, dependence, leakiness, vulnerability and proximity to death in this depiction of a frail old women in a nursing home: ‘”Martine with her chin on her chest, strapped into a chair; Martine with a swollen face, because she has fallen out of bed; Martine badly dressed, one trouser leg hoisted to mid-thigh; Martine with an empty look in her eyes, forgotten in a wheelchair, outside her closed bedroom door”’ (2012: 28).
-That it is distinct from disability and concerned with the failure of qualities such as independence, autonomy and boundedness associated with the male body is also clear if we note that frailty is much more likely to coincide with difficulty, or outright failure, in terms of performing aspects of independent living (IADLs), such as preparing meals, managing money, shopping for groceries or personal items, performing light or heavy housework, doing laundry and using a telephone than it is with disability (Pickard, 2014).
-Indeed disability has been positioned as consistent with social personhood and one reason for this is the attribution to it of ‘agency’ (the engagement with life’ factor noted by Rowe and Kahn) which those in the fourth age manifestly do not have (Gilleard and Higgs, 2011).
-Secondly is its association with the leaky body: incontinence, of which twice as many older women suffer than men, may precipitate the diagnosis or at least, or at least, the inability to keep incontinence private may do so, given that it is a continuum and one experienced at all stages of the life course, but usually concealed, as social competence is (mistakenly) equated with continence (Mitteness and Barker, 2000).
-Whilst frailty is recognized as a real experience by older people it is not something that maps well onto professional classifications of frailty but rather indicates a state of existential vulnerability, either temporary or more enduring, and is characterised by dependence, anxiety, or simply giving up in the face of overwhelming physical and functional incapacity (see for example Puts et al, 2009; Nicholson et al, 2012) .
+Although later functional and social explanations were added, the classification retained the imprint of something impressionistic, based upon recognition of the abject Other, the Hag.
+It is easy to see the abject body, in all its marginalization, defined by decline, dependence, leakiness, vulnerability and proximity to death in this depiction of a frail old women in a nursing home: ‘“Martine with her chin on her chest, strapped into a chair; Martine with a swollen face, because she has fallen out of bed; Martine badly dressed, one trouser leg hoisted to mid-thigh; Martine with an empty look in her eyes, forgotten in a wheelchair, outside her closed bedroom door”’ (2012: 28).
+That it is distinct from disability and concerned with the failure of qualities such as independence, autonomy and boundedness associated with the male body is also clear if we note that frailty is much more likely to coincide with difficulty, or outright failure, in terms of performing aspects of independent living (IADLs), such as preparing meals, managing money, shopping for groceries or personal items, performing light or heavy housework, doing laundry and using a telephone, than it is with disability (Pickard, 2014).
+Indeed disability has been positioned as consistent with social personhood.
+One reason for this is the attribution to it of ‘agency’ (‘the engagement with life’ factor noted by Rowe and Kahn), which those in the fourth age manifestly do not have (Gilleard and Higgs, 2011).
+Secondly is its association with the leaky body: incontinence, of which twice as many older women suffer than men, may precipitate the diagnosis, or, at least, the inability to keep incontinence private may do so, given that it is a continuum, and one experienced at all stages of the life course, but usually concealed, as social competence is (mistakenly) equated with continence (Mitteness and Barker, 2000).
+Whilst frailty is recognized as a real experience by older people it is not something that maps well onto professional classifications of frailty, but rather indicates a state of existential vulnerability, either temporary or more enduring, and is characterised by dependence, anxiety, or simply giving up in the face of overwhelming physical and functional incapacity (see for example Puts et al, 2009; Nicholson et al, 2012) .